Introduction to Struts

 - The modules in the framework help to import and do the work with very little coding.

-- Validation is done automatically and file upload and download are carried out easily using Action servlet.
+- Validation is done automatically, and file upload and download are carried out easily using the Action servlet.

 - Security and database integrity is more in Struts which makes the developers use this application more often.

 - The applications are extended or modified easily without any change in the business logic.

 - The new class and the features are added automatically in the XML file, and hence time is saved for the developers.